auth0/rules/rules/duo-multifactor.md

     skey: 'nZLxq8GK7....saKCOLPnh',
     host: 'api-3....049.duosecurity.com',

-    //optional, force DuoSecurity everytime this rule runs.
+    // optional, force DuoSecurity everytime this rule runs.
 Defaults to false.
+    // if accepted by users the cookie lasts for 30 days (this cannot be changed)
     // ignoreCookie: true,

     //optional